 Action number Short description 7.
-Sharing of international and national experience [national uniformity] IRRS module number 1; 2; 11d Summary report section 1.2; 2, 5 IAEA safety standard requirement(s) GSR Part 1 - Requirement 15: Sharing of operating experience and regulatory experience Colonia V to identify lessons to be experience, including of the lessons learned The regulatory body shall make arrangements for analysis to be carried out to identify lessons to be learned from operating experience and regulatory experience, including experience in other States, and for the dissemination of the lessons learned and for their use by authorized parties , the regulatory body and other relevant authorities.
-Context registers to Australian ARPANSA shares outcomes from national and international meetings and registers to Australian regulators/operators on an ad-hoc basis through the Radiation Health Committee (RHC), conferences and peak professional bodies. information, and curre t or method of contact for reporting ently no formal system for sharing the e organisation and with the other Au nis type of Action to perform Establish and implement a formal system for sharing relevant in information (including registers) to a broader audience including and Territories.
-This may include the expanded use of the Radia Regulators' Network (RRN) and the RHC.
-Identify opportunities utilise and share non-Commonwealth expertise in international forums. existing projects for the dissemination enhancements of the registers to income crease the use of Deadline Mid 2022 Organisation/person responsible ARPANSA to lead with participation of RHC Organisation/person responsible ARPANSA to lead with participation of RHC 797 -201
+Sharing of internationa Sharing of international and national experience [national uniformity] IRRS module number 1; 2; 11d Summary report section 1.2; 2, 5 IAEA safety standard requirement(s) GSR Part 1 - Requirement 15: Sharing of operating experience and regulatory experience The regulatory body shall make arrangements for analysis to be carried out to identify lessons to be learned from operating experience and regulatory experience, including experience in other States, and for the dissemination of the lessons learned and for their use by authorized parties , the regulatory body and other relevant authorities.
+Context ARPANSA shares outcomes from national and international meetings and registers to Australian regulators/operators on an ad-hoc basis through the Radiation Health Committee (RHC), conferences and peak professional bodies.
+There is no single point or method of contact for reporting and receiving information, and currently no formal system for sharing this type of information across the organisation and with the other Australian jurisdictions.
+Action to perform information (including and Territories.
+This ma Regulators' Network (F utilise and share non-C forums.
+This also includes the e nt a formal system for sharing relevance registers) to a broader audience include the expanded use of the RRN) and the RHC.
+Identify opportunommonwealth expertise in internate existing projects for the dissemination and accements of the registers to incompare the state of the state of the registers to incompare the state of the registers to incompare the state of the stat luding the States Radiation lities to further ional and national on of ARIR and Doodling these resources.
+Deadline Organisation/person Mid 2022 ARPANSA to lead with narticination of RHC responsible ANI ANSA LO ICAU WILII participation of Mile

 Action number Short description 8.
-Safety records IRRS module number 3 Summary report section 3.7 IAEA safety standard requirement(s) Context 4.63 The regulatory bo maintaining the follow [] Records relating the follow Records that make decommission [] ARPANSA specifies a nulicence holder, including Arrangements for Managements for Ma ement 35: Safety related records body shall make provision for establishing and owing main registers and inventories: ating to the safety of facilities and activities; at might be necessary for the shutdown and coning (or closure) of facilities; a number of records that must be maintained by the ding within the Regulatory Guide Plans and Managing Safety.
-However, this does not currently explicit requirement on facility safety documentation and plant, design variations, operations logs, which may intend the major facilities.
-Action to perform Arrangements for Man documents relating to maintained, the Regulatory Guide Paging Safety should be updated to i safety of plant, equipment and opernt and future operations, including o include ration for the Deadline Following the approva of the draft decommissioning guide 9.
-Organisation/person responsible ARPANSA Acx 6, 197 207
+Safety records IRRS module number 3 Summary report section 3.7 IAEA safety standard requirement(s) GSR Part 1 - Requirement 35: Safety related records 4.63 The regulatory body shall make provision for establishing and maintaining the following main registers and inventories: [] Records relating to the safety of facilities and activities; Records that might be necessary for the shutdown and decommissioning (or closure) of facilities; [] Context ARPANSA specifies a number of records that must be maintained by the licence holder, including within the Regulatory Guide Plans and Arrangements for Managing Safety .
+However, this does not currently include is currently explicit requirement on facility safety documentation including engineering plant, design variations, operations logs, which may in particular be required to make informed regulatory decisions in the decommissioning state of major facilities.
+Action to perform To ensure records are maintained, the Regulatory Guide Plans and Arrangements for Managing Safety should be updated to include documents relating to safety of plant, equipment and operation for the purpose of past, present and future operations, including decommissioning and disposal.
+Deadline Following the approval of the draft decommissioning guide ).
+Organisation/person responsible ARPANSA